obydog002/CITS4012_2023/README.md

 ## <img src="https://em-content.zobj.net/thumbs/120/facebook/355/page-facing-up_1f4c4.png" width="30" />4.Documentation [7 marks]
 You should submit pdf version of the assignment report (8 pages Maximum - excluding reference and appendix).
 The detailed documentation requirement for each section can be found above section 1.
 DataSet, 2.
 QA Model Implementation, and 3.
 Model Testing.

-**NOTE:
-The justification MUST be based on the previous literature reference (incl. international conference or journal publication) or empirical evaluation.
-(Check the definition of 'empirical evaluation' at the following FAQ Section).
+**The justification MUST be based on the previous literature reference (incl. international conference or journal publication) or empirical evaluation.
+(Check the definition of 'empirical evaluation' at the following FAQ Section). **

-We DO NOT MARK the Documentation if it is not implemented as described in the report.**
+**Note that We DO NOT MARK the Documentation if it is not implemented as described in the report.**